AnalogStudiosRI/greenwood-plugin-font-awesome/README.md

 }
 ```

 This means that these paths need to be resolved specifically to the right location in _node_modules_ where the Font Awesome package is located.
-Additionally, this plugin ensures the font files are copied as part of the build workflow.
+Additionally, this plugin ensures the font files are copied as part of the build process.

 ## Installation

-> This plugin defines the following `peerDependencies`, so please make sure you already have them installed them first
+> This plugin defines the following `peerDependencies`, so please make sure you already have them installed first
 >   - `@greenwood/cli@^0.19.0`
 >   - `font-awesome@^4.6.3`